zfergus/trinket-snes-controller/README.md

 Programmer: `USBtinyISP`

 ### Note
-There will be a couple warnings, but they do not effect functionality.
+There will be a couple warnings, but they do not affect functionality.
 The code should compile if the environment is set up correctly.

 Example compilation ([path\to] is a system specific path):